brianhill/astronomy/index.md

 ### Unit Outline

 ```
-I. Coordinates, Solar Motion, Light
-	Charting the Stars, Magnitudes
-	The Motion of the Sun (Daily, Annual, Millenial)
+I. Light, Matter, Energy
+	Units, Scientific Notation
-	Frequency, Waves, Light, Color, Temperature
+	Light, Frequency, Waves, Color, Matter, Temperature, and Energy
-	Geometrical Optics, Telescopes.
+	Optics and Telescopes

 II.
 Solar System Motions
 	The Motions of the Earth, the Moon, and the Planets
-	The scale of the Solar System
+	The Scale of the Solar System
 	Kepler's Laws
 	Newton's Laws of Motion
 	Newton's Law of Universal Gravitation